-In addition, be sure to check in with your state deaf-blind project.
-Many are having conference calls for families and sharing resources on their websites and Facebook pages.
+In addition, be sure to check in with your state deafblind project.
+Many have conference calls for families and share resources on their websites and Facebook pages.
 And check out our Family Events page to stay up to date with learning and connection opportunities for yourself!

 Establishing Routines at Home [Webinar] – Ideas for educators and families on how to use everyday routines to promote learning.

 Make a Tactile Experience Book! – Explains how to create a tactile experience book that is meaningful and relevant to a child’s own experiences.

 Ideas to Engage Students with Significant Multiple Disabilities in Activities During the Summer Holidays – This article is on the Paths to Literacy website, which also has many other great activities for kids and families (explore the "Deafblind" and "Multiple Disabilities" categories).